Challenge: Optimising the power of electric motors

 After several design and test phases, in which artificial intelligence (AI) played an important role, we arrived at a model in which the temperatures of the motor and power electronics were reduced by 20%.
 We specifically addressed the best options in terms of heat sinks, with the results of an innovative baffle heat sink being the most promising.

-Finally, we also developed an innovative hydrodynamic sealing concept, a model validated by Dana.
+Finally, we also developed an innovative hydrodynamic sealing concept, validated by Dana.
 The concept allows the rotor to act as a small centrifugal air pump that keeps oil out of the air gap, leading to 80% less wind capture loss.
 Less wind capture loss means less loss of power.
 The result: more power for the electric motors.

 Meanwhile, together we are already looking ahead to the future, to the next generations of cooling systems, such as oil immersion cooling and dielectric liquid cooling.